PetSafe Swaps & Nutrition

 Nutritional breakdown for ferrets

 Quince can be a fun addition to your ferret's treat rotation.
-It offers Source of natural nutrients and fiber., but it is not a complete food and should never replace a ferret-specific diet formulated to meet all daily nutrient needs.
-Most of the calories come from quince's natural sugars and carbohydrates, so keep portions small—especially for pets with weight, pancreas, or blood sugar concerns.
+It offers None.
+Quince is high in sugar and plant fiber that ferrets cannot digest; seeds contain cyanogenic compounds adding further toxicity risk., but it is not a complete food and should never replace a ferret-specific diet formulated to meet all daily nutrient needs.
+Most of the calories come from quince's natural sugars and carbohydrates, so keep portions small — especially for pets with weight, pancreas, or blood sugar concerns.

 Safe serving suggestions